-RSA Key length (for both CA root key and subscriber key) is 2048 bit which is in accordance with the requirements in Section 9.5 of reference issued by CA/Browser Forum via www.cabforum.org.
+RSA Key length (for both CA root key and subscriber key) is 2048 bit.
+Since June 1st,2021,the key length of codesigning and timestamp certificates should be at least 3072 bits.

+These requirements are in accordance with the requirements in Section 6.1.5 of reference issued by CA/Browser Forum via www.cabforum.org.